pikasTech/pikadoc-en/docs/source/如何贡献 PikaScript 模块.md

 ![](assets/1638664500423-e4ad59fa-e476-48f0-b7ec-89f98eb70e6c.png)
 ## Commit the new module

-- Create a new [module].py file and pikascript-lib/[module] folder.
+- Create a new [module].pyi file and pikascript-lib/[module] folder.
 - Develop and test new modules.
 - (Optional) Update module information in pikascript/README.md and pikascript/README_zh.md.
 - Submit the module's files